Circulation pump noise

 Step 1

-Disconnect power at the breaker or by unplugging the unit before touching any internal components — this is non-negotiable since the pump motor is line-voltage.
-Remove the lower rack, spray arm, and filter to access the sump, then reach in and spin the wash impeller by hand: a grinding sensation means debris is caught in the impeller, while a seized impeller that won’t turn at all points to bearing failure inside the motor.
+Before you touch any internal components, disconnect power at the breaker or by unplugging the unit — this is essential since the pump motor is line-voltage.
+Remove the lower rack, spray arm, and filter to access the sump.
+Reach in and spin the wash impeller by hand: if you feel a grinding sensation, debris is caught in the impeller.
+A seized impeller that won’t turn at all indicates bearing failure inside the motor.

 Step 2

-Use needle-nose pliers to carefully extract any debris from the impeller cavity, since broken glass, bone fragments, and hard food pieces are the most common causes of circulation pump noise on Frigidaire FGID2476SF units.
-Work slowly and wear cut-resistant gloves — broken glass in the sump is a frequent hidden hazard that technicians often miss on first inspection.
+Using needle-nose pliers, carefully extract any debris from the impeller cavity.
+Common culprits include broken glass, bone fragments, and hard food pieces.
+Work slowly and wear cut-resistant gloves — broken glass in the sump is a frequent hidden hazard that technicians often miss on initial inspections.

 Step 3

-Set your multimeter to Rx1 and probe both motor windings to confirm the motor is electrically sound before assuming a mechanical failure and ordering parts.
-A reading showing resistance on both windings means the motor is electrically good and the noise is likely mechanical; an open reading on either winding means the motor has failed internally and must be replaced.
+Set your multimeter to Rx1 and probe both motor windings to ensure the motor is electrically sound before assuming a mechanical failure and ordering parts.
+A reading showing resistance on both windings indicates the motor is electrically good and the noise is likely mechanical; an open reading on either winding means the motor has failed internally and needs to be replaced.

 Step 4

-Tilt the dishwasher back onto its rear feet to safely access the pump motor on the underside of the unit — place an old towel under the door to protect the floor and prevent the unit from sliding.
-Remove the three mounting screws securing the pump motor, then pull the impeller and motor assembly out together and inspect the impeller closely for cracks, chips, or warping, which cause noise even after debris is cleared.
+Tilt the dishwasher back onto its rear feet to safely access the pump motor on the underside of the unit.
+Place an old towel under the door to protect the floor and prevent the unit from sliding.
+Remove the three mounting screws securing the pump motor, then pull the impeller and motor assembly out together.
+Inspect the impeller closely for cracks, chips, or warping, which can cause noise even after debris is cleared.

-If your FGID2476SF noise is more of a high-pitched whine or squeal rather than a grind, I’ve found that the motor itself is often still salvageable — it’s the circulation pump impeller or the o-ring seal that’s worn and causing cavitation noise.
-In that case, I reach for the 154844301 Dishwasher Circulation Pump Motor Kit with O-Ring Seal — it includes the seal, which is something a lot of budget kits skip, and that missing seal is usually exactly why the noise came back after a previous repair.
+If your FGID2476SF noise is more of a high-pitched whine or squeal rather than a grind, I’ve found that the motor itself is often still good — it’s usually the circulation pump impeller or the o-ring seal that’s worn and causing cavitation noise.
+In that case, I reach for the 154844301 Motor kit 154844301 Dishwasher Circulation Pump — it includes the seal, which many budget kits skip, and that missing seal is usually the reason the noise returned after a previous repair.

 Step 5

 Install the new pump motor by seating it onto the mounting points and securing all three screws evenly to avoid misalignment, which can introduce vibration and new noise.
-Reconnect the wire harness until it clicks firmly into place, then reinstall the filter and spray arm, making sure the spray arm spins freely — a spray arm that’s even slightly obstructed will add unwanted rattling during operation.
+Reconnect the wire harness until it clicks firmly into place, then reinstall the filter and spray arm, ensuring the spray arm spins freely — even slight obstructions can cause rattling during operation.

 Step 6